michaelbtan/colormypage-lfg/img-gen/README.md

 ## For generating page ideas from chatgpt -

 I am creating ideas for a coloring book.
-Can you give me 20 ideas on the following topic and I want the response to be in the form of a javascript array:
+Can you give me 20 unique and creative ideas on the following topic, and return the response in the form of a JavaScript array of objects with title and description fields?

 ## Home screen carousel image generator -